This powerful handheld percussion massage gun offers up to 3200 ppm for deep-tissue relief.

 Unlike traditional massage guns, this one is designed with a long and slim handle to help you target those hard-to-reach areas.

-It still offers great percussion therapy though, offering various speed settings with up to 3000 percussions per minute on the highest setting (1800 on the low setting). ๐ย
+It still offers great percussion therapy, though, with various speed settings and up to 3000 percussions per minute on the highest setting (1800 on the low setting).Β

 The HoMedics Physio Massage Gun is a lightweight device designed to release tight muscles and speed up sports recovery.